Skip to main content

 • Direct Primary Care in Philadelphia - the membership context.

 Medical Disclaimer: This resource is educational and does not constitute medical advice.
 TRT is a significant decision with long-term implications.
-Talk with Dr. Ash about whether this is the right approach for your situation, especially if you have prostate disease, sleep apnea, or fertility plans.
+Talk with Dr. Ash about whether this is the right approach for your situation, particularly if you have prostate disease, sleep apnea, or fertility plans.

 Ashvin Vijayakumar MD (Dr. Ash)